-(1) The executive administrator shall mail notice confirming the information in paragraph (3) of this section to any person who shall have previously informed the executive administrator in writing of an interest in said application.

-(2) The executive administrator shall post the [submit to the secretary of state] information contained in paragraph (3) of this section on the agency website [for publication in the Texas Register].

-(3) Notices under this section shall state:

-(A) the identifying number given the application by the board;

-(B) the name and address of the applicant;

-(C) the date on which the application was submitted; and

-(D) a brief summary of the information included in the application.
+- (1) The executive administrator shall mail notice confirming the information in paragraph (3) of this section to any person who shall have previously informed the executive administrator in writing of an interest in said application. - (2) The executive administrator shall post the information contained in paragraph (3) of this section on the agency website. - (3) Notices under this section shall state: - (A) the identifying number given the application by the board; - (B) the name and address of the applicant; - (C) the date on which the application was submitted; and - (D) a brief summary of the information included in the application.

-The amendment is proposed under the authority of Texas Water Code §6.101, which provides the TWDB with the authority to adopt rules necessary to carry out the powers and duties in the Water Code and other laws of the State, and also under the authority of Texas Water Code §6.195 and Texas Government Code §§2001.039, 2107.002, 2161.003, and 2261.253.
+The amendment is adopted under the authority of Texas Water Code §6.101, which provides the TWDB with the authority to adopt rules necessary to carry out the powers and duties in the Water Code and other laws of the State, and also under the authority of Texas Water Code §6.195 and Texas Government Code §2001.039, §2107.002, §2161.003, and §2261.253.